V 10.1, Oct. 2020 Go to latest version

 Besides the more specialised psychophysical experimenting systems there are also a number of excellent general-purpose psychology experimenting systems.
 For many applications they are direct competitors to the psychophysical systems: PsyScope, Presentation, E-prime, SuperLab, Inquisit, OpenSesame.
 Most of these systems also lend themselves to fMRI control, and some to EEG control.

 With the earlier versions of Windows, precise temporal control of events or synchronization was not possible, and professional packages on the PC (like MEL) had to run under DOS. in the 90s, the only temporally precise mouse/windows-based system was PsyScope on the Mac.
 Nowadays, precise temporal control is considered standard in these experimenting systems, although opinions about whether that promise is always fulfilled still diverge.

-Listed below are: one system for the Mac: PsyScope; four systems for Windows: Presentation, E-Prime, SuperLab, and Inquisit; two platform-independent, icon-driven systems: Experiment Builder and OpenSesame; one browser-based system: the new Cognition Lab, and, for nostalgic reasons, two systems for DOS: MEL and the initial ERTS/ERTSLab.
+Listed below are: one system for the Mac: PsyScope X; four systems for Windows: Presentation, E-Prime, SuperLab, and Inquisit; two platform-independent, icon-driven systems: Experiment Builder and OpenSesame; one browser-based system: Cognition Lab aka ERTSLab, based on the ERTS scripting language, and, for nostalgic reasons MEL which was a system for DOS.

 For applied, professional psychological diagnostics, the Wiener Testsystem is a popular and robust tool.

 ...for the Mac is free of charge.
 See above.